Two people having a meeting in a modern biophilic-designed office café with natural lighting, indoor plants, and contemporary furnishings.

 2. Indoor Plants and Green Walls

-Trending in 2026: Vertical gardens and low-maintenance moss walls are becoming a biophilic staple in modern homes and commercial spaces alike.
+Current direction: Vertical gardens and low-maintenance moss walls are increasingly popular in both homes and commercial spaces.

 Plant placement can also align with Feng Shui consultation principles—for example, using greenery to soften entry points, improve flow, or balance energy in transitional areas such as a hallway entrance.